nccgroup/LoggerPlusPlus/README.md

 <b>Tested on:</b>

-This extension has been built by using Java v7 library and has been tested on Burp Suite v1.7.25.
+This extension has been built by using Java v7 library and has been tested on Burp Suite v1.7.27.
-If you want to use Java v7 or v8, you need to download the source code and compile it yourself.
-The project has been created by IntelliJ Idea, Eclipse, Apache Ant (to create the JAR file automatically), and WindowBuilder (to design the UI in Eclipse).

 <b>Latest version:</b>